con2000us/Wilbur-s-rewardbook/docs/QUICK_DEPLOY.md

 1. In Supabase, create a new project
 2. Go to SQL Editor
-3. Copy and paste `setup-database.sql`
+3. Copy and paste `database/setup-database.sql`
 4. Click Run
 5. Go to Settings → API
 6. Copy your **Project URL** and **anon public key**